-ACTION: GO HOME consists of:
+Action: GO HOME consists of:

-- Dismissal of all classes - Return of students to their homes by the most expeditious and safe means possible
+- Dismissal of all classes - Return of students to their homes by the most expeditious means

 Action: GO HOME is to be considered only if there is time for students to go safely to their homes and if buses or other transportation are available for students who live at a distance from the school.
 Notification of parents by radio broadcast, local television, ALERT website, phone distribution lists, or other means will be requested.